 The taste of high quality fish, served raw, can only be rivaled by some of the very best Wagyu steaks.

-Sushi, sashimi, ceviche, crudo and tartar are some of the finest foods that you can appreciate... however, a lot of people are afraid of eating such dishes at home and would rather put their trust in the chef of a restaurant.
+Drawing from our experience, sushi, sashimi, ceviche, crudo and tartar are some of the finest foods that you can appreciate.
+A lot of people, however, are afraid of eating such dishes at home and would rather put their trust in the chef of a restaurant.
 Does that make sense?
-In most cases.... no.
+In most cases, no.

 Eating raw fish is a custom in many countries around the world.
 Japan is known for sushi but most countries in Asia are accustomed to eating raw fish.
 Latin America is no different, Peru, Mexico, Ecuador, Venezuela, Colombia and most islands of the caribbean will have some variation of the Ceviche, Tiradito or crudo.